 We keep it clean and green.

-Many CBD brands will say they’re certified organic—but to us, that’s just checking a box.
+Many brands will say they’re certified organic—but to us, that’s just checking a box.
 At Verist, we’re dedicated to truly organic practices.
 Our sun-grown hemp is fed only organic meal and compost teas.
 Beneficial insects, not chemicals, are used to protect the plants, and complementary fungus aids in root growth.
 We cultivate our crops in a bio-diverse environment and let nature do its thing.
 The result is product quality head-and-shoulders above the rest.

 We put purpose over profit.